Shift is a US-registered 501(c)3 non-profit organization. Our current government and foundation supporters are:

 - Government of Norway

-We also derive revenue from our Business Learning Program, which covers advisory support provided under that program and supports our broader work.
+We also derive revenue from our Business Learning Program and our Financial Institutions Practitioners Circle, which covers advisory support provided under that program.
 Where we work with a partner like an international organization or a multistakeholder or industry initiative, we typically receive funding directly from them for the project.

 Shift can accept donations, to which we apply a set of Board-approved criteria.